in-async/AdColony-Android-SDK-wiki-ja/Showing-V4VC-Videos.md

 ```java
 AdColonyV4VCAd ad = new AdColonyV4VCAd(v4vc_zone_id).show();
 ```
-where v4vc_zone_id is a String matching your V4VC enabled zone gathered from the dashboard/included in your configure call.<br>
+where v4vc_zone_id is a String matching your V4VC enabled zone gathered from the dashboard/included in your configure call.<br><br>
 **Note:** this is a minimal example, please see below and make note of the [[API Details]] page for more advanced usage.

 ===